ENVIRONMENTAL SUSTAINABILITY AND INTERNATIONAL COOPERATION SEMINARS

 Students from other departments of UNITRENTO will have to ask their department secretaries about credit recognition.

-The final test consists of a short (5-minute) oral presentation on a date to be fixed in the first half of June 2024.
+The final test consists of a short (5-minute) oral presentation on a date to be fixed in the first half of June 2025.
 Each student will be asked to identify, describe, and discuss a dual challenge, i.e., which includes both the management/implementation and the technical/scientific levels.
 The identified challenge has to be chosen among those that emerged across multiple (at least 2) webinars.
-The presentation must also refer to at least two of the papers/documents made available in the DOL platform and has to outline possible ways forward to the discussed challenges.
+The presentation must also refer to at least two of the papers/documents made available in the DOL platform and outline possible ways forward to the discussed challenges.
 The presentation will be in English.

 Certificate of Attendance